wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 3. To use the plugin, click the little E'' icon on the "Edit Post" pages, right next to the other "Upload/Insert" links at the top of the text editor box.
 Then enter the details about your recipe into the appropriate boxes, and click the
 Save button.

+4. See a short video on how to use the plugin to format any recipe in 45 seconds - http://www.youtube.com/watch?v=ChgNi2mP3OA